zzymyn/Git-Law/Marriage Act 1961.md

   (c)  retain the other copy of the certificate in his or her possession for the prescribed period and, upon the expiration of that period, deal with the copy in accordance with the regulations.

- (5)  Where the chaplain dies without having prepared and signed the certificates of the marriage, or where by reason of other special circumstances the Minister thinks it necessary to do so, the Minister may, if satisfied that the marriage was duly solemnised, prepare and sign the certificates with such modifications as are appropriate.
+ (5)  Where the authorised celebrant dies without having prepared and signed the certificates of the marriage, or where by reason of other special circumstances the Minister thinks it necessary to do so, the Minister may, if satisfied that the marriage was duly solemnised, prepare and sign the certificates with such modifications as are appropriate.

- (6)  A certificate prepared and signed by the Minister under subsection (5) has the same force and effect as if it had been prepared and signed, in accordance with this section, by the chaplain.
+ (6)  A certificate prepared and signed by the Minister under subsection (5) has the same force and effect as if it had been prepared and signed, in accordance with this section, by the authorised celebrant.

  (7)  Upon the receipt by the Registrar of the official certificate required to be forwarded to the Registrar in respect of a marriage, the Registrar shall register the marriage.

- (8)  In the month of January in each year, a chaplain by whom, or in whose presence, a marriage has been, or marriages have been, solemnised in the preceding year shall forward to the Registrar written notice of the marriage, or of each of the marriages, stating the following:
+ (8)  In the month of January in each year, an authorised celebrant by whom, or in whose presence, a marriage has been, or marriages have been, solemnised in the preceding year shall forward to the Registrar written notice of the marriage, or of each of the marriages, stating the following:

   (a)  the date and place of the marriage;